ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-16-central-rod.md

 ### Air nozzle

 The air nozzles perforated in each layer can be perforated in two stages, as shown in the image.
-This is to facilitate heat circulation within the incinerator.
+This is to facilitate heat circulation within the chamber.
 Alternatively, the perforation angle of the air nozzles may need to be adjusted.

 <figure style="text-align:center;">